feyroozecode/786.world/pages/index.md

 **lā ʾilāha ʾillallāh, Muḥammad rasūlu-llāh**

-*There is no god but Allah, and Muhammad is his messenger*
+*There is no God but God, and Muhammad is his messenger*

 ## Community